Si, SiC, and GaN Unite in New Power-Supply Unit for AI

 The PSU: One of the Keys to Data-Center Power Delivery

-Since Ohm’s Law states power is equal to current times voltage (P = I × V), upping the power delivery to 48 V from 12 V means that 4X less current is consumed, reducing excess losses stemming from resistance on the power rails.
-According to the other form of Ohm’s Law, which states power equals resistance times current squared (P = R × I2), losses decline by 16X.
-Reducing these losses when distributing power to the server gives you the ability to shrink the busbars and power-carrying wires in servers, driving down costs, too.
+Since Ohm’s Law states power is equal to current times voltage (P = I × V), upping the power delivery to 48 V from 12 V means that 4X less current is consumed, giving companies the ability to use smaller busbars and power-carrying wires in data centers, which inevitably saves space and drives down costs.
+According to the other form of Ohm’s Law, which states power equals resistance times current squared (P = R × I2), the shift from 48-V to 12-V reduces resistive power losses by 16X.

-Infineon is also working to solve the “last inch” of the AI power-delivery problem in data centers.
+Infineon is also working to solve this “last inch” of the AI power-delivery network in the data center.
 At APEC 2024, the company rolled out a family of multiphase voltage regulators (VRs) that flank the processors or accelerators in the server.
 These modules are placed as close to the point-of-load (POL) of the AI silicon as possible, and they can be clustered around the processor to sling more than 2,000 A into it with up to 90% efficiency.

 With AI workloads siphoning more and more power in data centers, power electronics companies don't want to fall behind.
 Further in the future, Infineon plans to roll out a reference design for what it calls “the world's first” 12-kW PSU.

-Read more articles in the TechXchanges: Silicon Carbide (SiC), Gallium Nitride (GaN), and Generating AI.
+Read more in the TechXchanges: Silicon Carbide (SiC), Gallium Nitride (GaN), and Generating AI.